Department of Labor Logo United States Department of Labor

 Information and record clerks

-Overall employment of information clerks is projected to show little or no change from 2021 to 2031.
+Overall employment of information clerks is projected to decline 1 percent from 2023 to 2033.

-Despite limited employment growth, about 173,100 openings for information clerks are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 156,200 openings for information clerks are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Employment

 Local governments will continue to need court, municipal, and license clerks to do tasks such as prepare case dockets, draft agendas, and issue permits.
 Eligibility interviewers will continue to be needed to determine whether government assistance, such as unemployment or Social Security benefits, is appropriate for people applying for it.
-However, the adoption of technology in data collection and document processing, which enables people to submit online responses and documents, will likely limit demand for interviewers and other clerks.
+However, the use of electronic data collection and document submission will limit demand for many other interviewers and clerks.

 Percent Numeric